metakgp/metakgp-wiki/RUNBOOK.md

     it.
 Inside the archive, you will find the sql file whose path you must supply to the `restore-from-backup.sh` script.

-* I want to copy a file from the filesystem into a container
+* I want to copy a file from the host filesystem into a container

     ```sh
     # copy a file from the container to the host filesystem